omarmetman/WA-Radar-Serverr/README.md

 ---

-## 🤝 Contributing
+## 🛑 Disclaimer

-Contributions make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+> [!WARNING]
+> **For Educational and Research Purposes Only.**
+>
+> This project demonstrates the capabilities of browser automation and API integration. **Using automated tools, scripts, or unofficial clients may violate WhatsApp's Terms of Service.** >
+> By utilizing this software, you assume full responsibility for your actions, including any potential consequences such as account bans or restrictions.
+The developers and contributors of this repository accept absolutely no liability for any misuse, damage, or violation of third-party terms.

 ---

-## ⚠️ Disclaimer & Limitations

-* **Media Limitation:** Currently tracks **text messages only**.
-Media (images, videos, voice notes) are ignored to conserve server bandwidth and memory.
-* **Volatile Memory:** Restarting the server clears the RAM.
-Messages deleted *before* the server starts cannot be recovered.
-* **ToS Warning:** This project is for **educational and research purposes only**.
-Using automated tools may violate WhatsApp's Terms of Service.
-The developer is not responsible for any account suspensions.

----

-## 👨‍💻 Developer & License
+## 👨‍💻 Developer & Credits

 <div align="center">
   Distributed under the <b>MIT License</b>.
 See <code>LICENSE</code> for more information.
   <br><br>
-  <b>Developed with ❤️ by Omar M. Etman</b>
+  <b>Developed by Omar M. Etman</b>
   <br><br>
   <a href="https://github.com/omarmetman">
     <img src="https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white" alt="GitHub" />